stencila/encoda/README.md

 - α: Alpha, initial implementation
 - β: Beta, ready for user testing
 - ✔: Ready for production use

-If you'd like to see a converter for your favorite format, look at the [listed issues](https://github.com/stencila/encoda/issues) and comment under the relevant one.
-If there is no issue regarding the converter you need, [create one](https://github.com/stencila/encoda/issues/new).

 ## Publishers